Solving Strong-Substitutes Product-Mix Auctions: Introduction

 Section~\ref{sec:prelims} introduces the product-mix auction's strong-substitutes bidding language in more detail, and develops some of its properties.
 A first contribution of our paper is to show that it is \conp-complete to determine whether a given list of positive and negative bids constitute a valid demand correspondence.
 However, when the number of goods, or the number of negative bids, is bounded by a constant, we present a polynomial-time algorithm for checking validity.

 In Section~\ref{sec:price-finding-overview}, we consider algorithms for finding component-wise minimal market-clearing prices that have practical running time bounds.
-We adopt a discrete steepest descent method from the discrete optimisation literature \citep{murota-book, Shioura17} that employs submodular minimisation to find the steepest descent directions and present two techniques that reduce the number of iterations required by taking long steps in the steepest descent direction.
-Full details are provided in Appendix~\ref{sec:price-finding}.
-The two long-step techniques we describe yield the first algorithms for price finding that are fully polynomial in the input size of the bid lists and, since submodular minimisation is rapid in practice \citep{CLSW}, we expect our approach to have a fast running time.
-Indeed, preliminary experiments suggest our method performs well in practice.
+We adopt a discrete steepest descent method from the discrete optimisation literature {\citetext{\citealp[Chapter 10 in][]{murota-book}, \citealp{Shioura17}}} that employs submodular minimisation to find the steepest descent directions and discuss two techniques (one novel, and one suggested by \citet{Shioura17}) that reduce the number of iterations required by taking long steps in the steepest descent direction.
+Full details are provided in Appendix~\ref{apx:price-finding}.
+We show that the resulting algorithms run in time polynomial in the input size of the bid lists and, since submodular minimisation is rapid in practice \citep{CLSW}, we expect our approach to have a fast running time.
+Indeed, preliminary experiments (given in the online companion to this paper) suggest our method performs well in practice.

 Our main contribution, given in Section~\ref{sec:main}, is an efficient polynomial-time algorithm that allocates the auctioneer's chosen supply among the bidders at given market-clearing prices.
 The difficulty in developing this lies in handling bids whose utility is maximised on more than one alternative good (or whose utility from its most-preferred good is exactly zero), as tie-breaking choices interact with each other.
 This gives rise to a novel matching problem.
 Our algorithm proceeds by iteratively simplifying the allocation problem at hand, allocating unambiguous bids and perturbing bids and prices in a way that resolves a subset of the tie-breaks and yields a simplified allocation problem.
 Progress is measured in terms of reductions in the number of edges of a multigraph associated with the allocation problems.